webplatform/docs/css/properties/text-rendering/index.md

 standardization_status: 'W3C Last Call Working Draft'
 summary: 'The text-rendering CSS property provides information to the browser about how to optimize when rendering text.
 Options are: legibility, speed or geometric precision.'
 tags:
-  0: CSS
+  - CSS_Properties
-  1: Properties
+  - CSS
-  3: Graphics
+  - Graphics
-  4: SVG
+  - SVG
 uri: css/properties/text-rendering

 ---